 Digital Natives need to be very careful about what people will see when they decide to check them out online.
 These days, your online reputation is the reputation that really matters.
 You have to manage it and maintain it carefully in order to reach your full potential.

 How To Improve Your Online Reputation

 Start with putting all of your content in one place.
 Experts recommend buying your domain name, lots of them in fact, and then linking all of your other accounts to that one address.
 If your name is Joe Kadima and you are able to purchase JoeKadima.com, JKadimablog.net and KadimaJoe.me then do so.
 If you have a common name then you might need to include your middle name.
 You want this to be the first thing a search engine finds.
-Post a flattering headshot, an up to date CV and links to all of the other places that you have a positive online presence.
-You can use Tumblr, Wordpress or About.com to build yourself a professional looking website that easily links to your domain name and requires no web design skills at all.
+Post a flattering headshot, an up-to-date CV, and links to all of the other places where you have a positive online presence.
+You can use Tumblr, WordPress, or About.com to build yourself a professional-looking website that easily links to your domain name and requires no web design skills at all.
 This is a great place to showcase awards, work samples, etc. if you have them.